Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 the programming languages and software communities that deal with those modules;
 but generally, a _module_ can be composed of _submodules_ and be part of larger _supermodules_.

+For a given division of software in modules to lead to effective division of labor, modules should be such that most changes to a module should not necessitate changes outside the module, and vice versa.
+Thus, you should be able to use a module without understanding and having in mind its innards, and you should be able to modify a module without understanding a having in mind its users.
+In other words, the inside and outside of a module are separated, by some _interface_, whether it is partially formalized or left wholly informal, that is much smaller and simpler than the complete contents of the module itself, also called its _implementation_.
+As long as module developers make no “backward-incompatible” changes to a module's interface, they shouldn't have to worry about breaking things for the module users;
+and as long as module users stick to the properties promised by the module's interface, they shouldn't have to worry about module developers breaking things for them.

+Of course, sometimes, informal interfaces or erroneous modules lead to divergent expectations from users and developers, with a painful reconciliation or lack thereof.
+Code may be moved from a module to another;
+modules may be created or deleted, split or fused, used or unused anymore, maintained or abandoned, forked or merged, adapted to new contexts or made into counter-examples.
+The division of code into modules is not static, cast in stone;
+it is itself a dynamic aspect of the software development process.

+### Social Roles in Module Interactions

-Each of these _modules_ partakes in four quite distinct interactions: authoring the module, using it (and its submodules) from another module, integrating it together with other modules into a complete application, or interacting with the complete system as a non-technical end-user.
+There are four quite distinct interactions to be had with any given _module_: authoring the module, using it (and its submodules) from another module, integrating it together with other modules into a complete application, or interacting as a non-technical end-user with a complete system that includes the module.
 In each interaction the sentient being interacting with the system has one of four distinct roles:

-  1. _Authors_ write and modify the code ("authors" is meant in a broad sense, including maintainers and contributors).
+  1. _Authors_ write and modify the code ("authors" here is meant in a broad sense, including maintainers and contributors).

-  2. _Users_ refer to the code by name while abstracting over its exact contents ("users" is meant in a narrow sense, including only programmers of modules that use the referred module, not end-users).
+  2. _Users_ refer to the code by name while abstracting over its exact contents ("users" here is meant in a narrow sense, including only programmers of modules that use the referred module, not end-users).

-  3. _Integrators_ assemble a collection of modules into an overall application, set of applications, virtual machine image, or other deliverable ("integrators" is meant in a broad sense, including developers who put together their development environment).
+  3. _Integrators_ assemble a collection of modules into an overall application, set of applications, virtual machine image, or other deliverable ("integrators" here is meant in a broad sense, including developers who put together their development environment).

   4. _End-Users_ use a software assembly while remaining blissfully unaware of the complex techniques and many modules that had to be mobilized